jrached/ros2_px4_stack/README.md

 1. Trajectory Generator
 2. Dynus

+Use this branch for the trajectory generator.
-For the Dynus planner switch to the dynus branch
+For the Dynus planner switch to the dynus branch:
 ```
 git switch dynus
 ```